nadav26740/Ticker-Interval4CPP/README.md

 # CPP TICKER
-cpp ticker is a library that has been written in C++ that made to make threading loops that will take less resource by running with delay between loops
+cpp ticker is a library that has been written in C++ that made to make threading loops that will take less resource by running with delay between loops just like timer interval in c#

 ## How to add to project
 Currently only way to add it to project is adding the "ticker.hpp" and "ticker.cpp" files